rhardih/aoc/README.md

 Notes:

-Day 5 uses md5 from libssl and thus relies on openssl being installed, as well as pkg-config to set flags.
+Day 5 and 14 uses md5 from libssl and thus relies on openssl being installed, as well as pkg-config to set flags.